 This demand has legal significance.
 Truck companies are then legally obligated to keep all evidence for inspection and discovery, or face ramifications in court.
 If a lawyer does not get involved soon after the tractor trailer wreck, then this evidence might go missing or be purposefully destroyed before you can ever file your truck accident lawsuit.

-An early investigation is especially important in cases where negligence maintenance caused or contributed to a trucking accident.
+An early investigation is especially important in cases where negligent maintenance caused or contributed to a trucking accident.
 A lawyer must work quickly to secure the truck itself, the data log and the maintenance records are all essential to examine carefully by attorneys, investigators and expert witnesses.
 This evidence and documentation may be necessary to prove that the wreck was caused by a failure to maintain the truck according to state and federal standards.

 Additionally, federal regulations require trucking companies to keep records of regularly scheduled maintenance on trucks.
 Trucking companies must replace important safety components, including brake pads and linings, after a predetermined number of miles driven.
 We obtain these records and we will locate any evidence that shows a company neglected to meet its safety and maintenance obligations.